Medicine and Dentistry

 - Help and guidance in literature search or EndNote - book a librarian

 - Courses in literature search or EndNote.
-The course language for open courses is Norwegian.
-Contact the library for courses in English.
+The course language for most courses is Norwegian.
+However, the library offers some open courses in English.

-- Tailored courses for smaller groups - contact Marion Mühlburger
+- Tailored courses for smaller groups - contact Kristin Børresen

 - Orientation at departments and intitutes (e.g. lunch workshops) about the library's services - contact Regina Küfner Lein